 Using Wireless Locks

-East Campus residents in Giles, Pegram, Southgate and Trinity as well as West Campus residents in Craven Quad, Crowell Quad, Hollows A and Hollows B have wireless Passport 1000 locks with a PIN pad on their bedroom doors.
+East Campus residents in East House, Giles, Pegram, Southgate and Trinity as well as West Campus residents in Craven Quad, Crowell Quad, Hollows A and Hollows B have wireless Passport 1000 locks with a PIN pad on their bedroom doors.
 These locks require a DukeCard PIN in addition to your DukeCard or mobile credential.
 Hollows A & B suites are equipped with Passport 1000 wireless locks on the suite's entry door and IN120 wireless locks on all bedroom doors.
 The IN120 lock do not have a PIN pad or require a PIN.

 How to Use and Troubleshoot Your Wireless Lock

 To gain access to a room with a Passport 1000 wireless lock, you should:

 1. Hold your DukeCard with your thumb on your photo and tap the top of the card (the section with the image of the Duke Chapel on it) to the black part of the lock.

 2. An amber light should appear.
 Enter your four-digit DukeCard PIN.